Nangito/Nangito/README.md

 - 👋 Hi, I’m @Nangito
-- 👀 I’m interested in gamehack coding and game development
+- 👀 I’m interested in artificial inteligence and data science
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning python
 - 📫 How to reach me on instagram: @zs._.varga